-In Boston, Jodi became active in the community gardening movement, working with CitySprouts and The Farm School to establish gardens in inner-city schools.
+In Boston, Jodi also became active in the community gardening movement, working with CitySprouts and The Farm School to establish gardens in city schools.
 At the same time, Jodi was hired as a trainer in the Haley House’s bakery training program, a non-profit bakery that taught job skills to underemployed people.
-It was through these experiences- between serving the homeless and the hungry, and making artisan breads with them, and between seeing the impact upon children of living in an urban food desert and sowing and harvesting hand-grown food with them, that Jodi began to make the connections between food and, well, everything else, and became a lifelong gardener and advocate for community food security.
+It was through these experiences of serving meals- of baking and sowing and harvesting in community- that Jodi began to make the connections between food and, well, everything else.

-In 2010, Jodi was given the opportunity to write her book, Cake Ladies, which she describes as a feminist ethnography disguised as a cookbook.
-Cake Ladies was a labor of love and a soul journey, a love song to cakes and the women who bake them.
-Cake Ladies was published in 2011 by Lark Books, and is now in its third printing.
-Since Cake Ladies, Jodi has delved more deeply into writing, publishing several works of journalism on Southern food and culture.
-In addition, Jodi helped found the Asheville Buncombe Food Policy Council, began teaching classes in baking and business planning, and organizing around racial equity and beloved community at her son’s school, Hall Fletcher Elementary.
+In 2010, Jodi was given the opportunity to write her book, Cake Ladies, which was a labor of love and a soul journey, a love song to cakes and the women who bake them.
+Cake Ladies was published in 2011 by Lark Books, and that same year, Jodi was recognized as Mountain Bizworks’ Woman Entrepreneur of the Year.
+Jodi helped found the Asheville Buncombe Food Policy Council, began teaching classes in baking and business planning, and organizing around racial justice.